niclindh/UDS-WordPress-Child-Theme/README.md

+# Cronkite template for the ASU Unity Design System

 Nic Lindh
 v 0.1

-# Cronkite template for the ASU Unity Design System

 The Cronkite Web Spark 2 site is a child theme for [https://github.com/asu-ke-web-services/UDS-WordPress-Theme](UDS-WordPress) adapted for the needs of the Cronkite School.

-This document is intended as a reference for personnel who update the content on the site and assumes you have been given a quick overview of Gutenberg.
+This document is intended as a reference mostly for personnel who update the content on the site and assumes you have been given an overview of how to use Gutenberg.

-Developer-centric information lives at the end of the document.
+Developer-centric information can be found at the end of the document.

-## Image sizes
+## Image sizes and image management

-The Unity Design System (UDS) uses many images, especially for the card displays and for hero images.
+The Unity Design System (UDS) uses many images, especially for the card displays and for hero images, so proper image sizing is extra important.

 Use the built-in WordPress Media Library for upload and management of images.

 **Note:** Whenever you upload an image, give it an ALT tag.
-The system will use these ALT tags wherever the image is used.
-The ALT tag will also help you and your colleagues search the Media Library.
+The system templates will use these ALT tags wherever the image is used.
+Providing good information in the ALT tag will also help you and your colleagues search the Media Library.
+Be good to the site visitors and your future self and include solid ALT tags.

 Featured images are used by the card display system, so each page, each press release and each event **must** have a featured image.
 The featured image is also used for Facebook and Twitter shares.

 Featured images are 1280 by 720 pixels.
-Export as 80% quality from Photoshop. **Note**: 80% is not written in stone.
+Export as 80% quality from Photoshop.

+**Note**: 80% is not written in stone.
 The goal is to get images as small as possible while maintaining high quality.
 So if 80% compression makes an image look bad, please decrease the compression.
+Conversely, if an image is too large even at 80% compression, increase the compression.

-Google uses page load times as one of its metrics for ranking sites and pages, so keeping image sizes as small as possible without sacrificing quality i very important.
+Google uses page load times as one of its metrics for ranking sites and pages, so keeping image sizes as small as possible without sacrificing quality is very important.

 UDS allows for three different hero size images with different depths.
 The Cronkite School is standardizing on the deepest size, which is 1920 by 684 pixels.
 As with featured images, export from Photoshop at 80% quality.